wayne930242/discord-agents/README.md

 - Google ADK for agents
 - A web GUI for administration
 - PostgreSQL database for storing bot configurations
-- Custom bot management system with thread-based scheduling with Redis
+- Custom bot management system with thread-based scheduling using Redis

 ## Prerequisites